 COVID is spread by breathing in viral droplets or spreading them from our hands to our nose, mouth, or eyes.
 To prevent it’s spread, stay home if you can, keep yourself and others safe by physically distancing yourself, and use other personal hygiene habits.
 There’s no evidence that PrEP drugs protect against COVID.

 Many providers are communicating with their patients about any personal impacts.
 It may take time to hear back from your doctor, pharmacist, or others on the questions you have.
 Be patient and plan ahead.
-Call or email your provider first, or check their website for up-to-date information on best ways to contact or access medical care.
+Call or email your provider first, or check their website for best ways to contact or access medical care.

 If you experience symptoms of early HIV infection (such as fever, swollen glands, night sweats, rash, etc.) or what you think could be an active STD (or had sex with someone with an STD), contact your provider as soon as possible for next steps.
 It’s very possible to manage these medical needs remotely.

 In addition to self-pleasure or masturbation, many people are getting creative with non-contact sex.
 Using sex toys, sharing fantasies, sexting, phone sex, video sex, and conference call group sex are some ways to stay frisky and keep physical distance during COVID.
-Be mindful of personal privacy when you do, and know the privacy settings of the devices and software you use.
+Be mindful of personal privacy when you do, and know the privacy settings of the devices and software you use